UNDER CONSTRUCTION

 Those mighty Ohioans who also tried to convince President Johnson to maintain a robust military suddenly had control of every level of government (city, county, state, military, and federal) governing Sullivant's Hill.

 Ohio did not have nearly enough funding to build a city-sized asylum.
-So these powerful men had to ensure the state had the budget to create the most intimidating asylum in world history.
-Somehow the cash turned up in Ohio's Treasury, and Sullivant's Hill soon became "The place where no one wants to be."
+So, these powerful men had to ensure the state had the budget to create the most intimidating asylum in world history.
+Somehow, the cash turned up in Ohio's Treasury, and Sullivant's Hill soon became "The place where no one wants to be."

 Luckily for 339 of its 346 inmates, the fire broke out in the rear of the building while they were in the Assembly Hall upfront, celebrating Social Time.
 Social Time came once a week for two hours, so all these inmates survived unscathed.
+However, the asylum's seven female inmates preferred to remain locked in their ward (rear of the building) over being raped and molested by hundreds of penis-packing lunatics during Social Time; all died from smoke inhalation.

-Even though this was the most deadly fire in the city's 45-year history, I could not find another article about it.
-The city and state officials evidently maintained the accident story.
+Even though this was the most deadly fire in the city's 45-year history, I could not find a follow-up article about it.
+The city and state officials maintained the accident story.
 Drawings of that asylum (no photographs of it exist) show several chimneys above the administrative offices in front, as most of the building appears to have "T" pipes protruding instead.
-Steam heat was also logical, as lunatics and fire would not make a safe mix inside any wood-framed structure (which this was).

 Englishmen William Cook invented steam heating in 1745, nearly a century before this wooden asylum was built in 1838.